Marco-Congedo/FourierAnalysis.jl/docs/src/timefrequency.md

 (e.g., using the [`amplitude`](@ref) function) or to smooth the amplitude of analytic signal, e.g., using the [`TFamplitude`](@ref) constructor.

-`func`: a name of a function that has been applied element-wise to the matrix `.y` holding the amplitude.
+`func`: A name of a function that has been applied element-wise to the matrix `.y` holding the amplitude.
 All constructors from data by default use the `identity` (do nothing) function.